stephen-kondwani-tembo/SocketIOChat/README.md

 # SocketIOChat
-a simple demo chat app, implemented with the socket.io library
+a simple demo chat app, implemented with the socket.io library, Node js, Express and materialize css